Excel Tips

 How Can I Trap Events from a Workbook Using a Class Module?

-There are a number of good reasons to trap workbook events in a class module rather than placing code directly behind the ThisWorkbook and Worksheet document objects.
-First, when you use this method, trapped events don't get in your way.
-Unwanted events firing while you are trying to modify your workbook can be very annoying.
-Second, like all VBA code in an Excel workbook, code behind document objects is subject to corruption.
-However, when the corruption occurs in the code behind a document object there may not be a simple fix such as the one provided by the code cleaner, located elsewhere on this site.
+- Like all VBA code in an Excel workbook, code behind document objects is subject to corruption.
+However, when the corruption occurs in the code behind a document object there may not be a simple fix such as the one provided by the Excel VBA Code Cleaner.
 Better to simply not place any code behind these objects.
-Everything you need to do can be done using a WithEvents class module, as shown by the example below.

-Trap Workbook Events in a WithEvents Class Module (20 KB)
+Trap Workbook Events in a WithEvents Class Module

 When using a RefEdit control it is not unusual to want to populate it with the address of the currently selected range.
 Determining the correct address string to use is not a simple process due to the wide variety of ways the current workbook and worksheet can be named.
 This example provides a function that encapsulates all of the logic required to return a correct RefEdit string for the current selection.